-In other cases where you wish to plead guilty, we can fight to secure a section 10 – which is where you are found guilty of the offence but no conviction is recorded on your criminal record.
+In other cases where you wish to plead guilty, we can fight to secure a section 10 dismissal or conditional release order – which is where you are found guilty of the offence but no conviction is recorded on your criminal record.

-We have a proven track record of obtaining section 10s in drug cases, and our ability to secure these results is unparalleled.
+We have a proven track record of obtaining non conviction orders in drug cases, and our ability to secure these results is unparalleled.